10 Super Star Scientists You’ve Never Heard Of (Hint: They’re Not Men)

 Margherita was an outspoken vegetarian and atheist with an impish wit.
 Her ability to explain complex theorems in a down-to-earth way led to her appearing often on Italian TV.

-Hack won many fancy awards.
+Hack won a suitcase full of fancy awards.

 But rumor has it, what really thrilled her was when the European Space Agency named an asteroid (8558 Hack) after her.